Tony-Zong/Restaurant-Recommendation/README.md

 ### `UI` folder

-`rest_db.db`:
+`rest_db.db`: SQL database storing all information associated with restaurants for possible recommendation.
+Consists of two tables. `rest_info` holds restaurant information to be displayed any time information is requested. `words_table` stores the culinary tags and words associated with the restaurant, to be used for keyword searches.

-`dataviz_final.py`:
+`dataviz_final.py`: script providing data visualization as prompted by `interface.py`, displays visualizations in window and writes to pdf in the directory.
+Also holds functions for storage of user data.

-`recommendation.py`: script providing back-end functions to interface.py, specifically recommendation functions that return top restaurants based on search parameters along with relevant information
+`recommendation.py`: script providing back-end functions to `interface.py`, specifically recommendation functions that return top restaurants based on search parameters along with relevant information

-`interface.py`:
+`interface.py`: provides the text-based user interface for the application, with input dictated by keyboard input to the terminal

 ### `archive` folder